zwilsoncc/docs/pages/docs/v1/features/env-and-secrets.md

 import { InternalLink } from '~/components/text/link'
 import { P } from '~/components/text/paragraph'
 import { TerminalInput } from '~/components/text/terminal'
+import Note from '~/components/text/note'

 export const meta = {
 title: 'Environment Variables and Secrets',
 description: 'Creating and using environment variables and creating and using secret environment variables in your Now deployments',
 date: '21 Feb 2017',
 editUrl: 'pages/docs/features/env-and-secrets.md'
 }

 > This document is based around environment variables and secrets for use in run-time for your app.
 For build-time env and secrets, read "[Build-Time Env and Secrets](/docs/features/build-env-and-secrets)"